 16. I opened my file in Silhouette, but nothing is there.
 It looks blank

 The design might have imported either very small or somewhere off the mat.
 Use the zoom out icon and zoom out as far as it will go.
 Then use your keyboard and hit Ctrl plus the letter A to select everything (Command plus ‘A’ on a MAC).
 If there still appears to be nothing in the file, contact the designer for guidance.
 If you were able to locate the design off the mat and want to avoid this in the future, go into your import settings (Edit> Preferences> Import Options) and check the following for both the SVG and DXF option: Fit to Page, Make White Lines Black, and Join Lines Into Polylines.
 Need more?

 17. I would like to ungroup the design in Silhouette, but ungroup is not an option.
 It is shaded out so I cannot select it

 If you run into this problem in Silhouette, the easy fix is to use the release compound path option instead.
 Then group all the pieces you need together, and make sure you make those pieces a compound path again so you don’t lose out on pieces that may be hidden.
 It helps to make the fill color transparent when doing this so you can see all the pieces.
-If compound path is also not an option, double check that you have opened the correct file type.
+If a compound path is also not an option, double-check that you have opened the correct file type.

 We have created a quick guide for you on this topic available here